 3: “Day in the life” video: Pick your most interesting and camera friendly employee and do a day in the life of their job.
 Have them narrate their entire day and follow them everywhere.
 Be specific about what you’re working on and the challenge you’re trying to complete.
 Start at home and end at home.

-This well-produced video, found on the Adobe Careers page, is a combination of the two above styles.
+This well-produced video (Update 2017: said video has been removed), found on the Adobe Careers page, is a combination of the two above styles.
 It’s trying to be everything to everyone by showing profiles from multiple people in different careers in different locations.
 The video is long, about 14 minutes.
 It appears that it was very expensive to produce and as a result probably want this video to live on the site for a long time.
 Given they want this careers video to be evergreen no one provides any details to any specific project.

 The problem with using that technique is you fall into the trap of being so broad you end up saying nothing.
 The video is peppered with hackneyed phrases such as, “People are approachable,” “Family atmosphere,” “Good life-work balance,” “At the end of the day, people buy from people,” “We’re making leaps and strides every day,” “My job is challenging, but a whole lot of fun,” and “I like to solve a real world issue that’s a burning issue for the customer.”
 It pains me to hate this video because Adobe is awesome and the quality of this video is so good, but the messages couldn’t be more tepid.

 4: “Award-winning employee” video: Every time an employee wins an industry award, or even if its an employee of the month award, interview them about what they did to win that award.
 Interview others as to why they think that employee deserved that award.
 This has greater impact than just seeing a series of awards on a shelf.